isomerpages/psd-corp/newsroom/speeches/_posts/2023-09-12-post-Plenary Address by Ms Josephine Teo at the 9th Singapore‑China Forum on Leadership.md

 17.&nbsp;We now involve citizens even at the stage of policy formulation or decision.<br>

-</p><p style="margin-left:30px;">a.&nbsp;&nbsp;&nbsp;&nbsp;Take for example the classification ratings of films.
-They must reflect community standards and social norms.&nbsp;&nbsp;The Government alone may not always get these right.&nbsp;&nbsp;To inform these decisions, our Films Consultative Panel (FCP) includes Singaporeans from all walks of life, including professionals and also homemakers and students.<br>
+<p style="margin-left:30px;">a.&nbsp;&nbsp;&nbsp;&nbsp;Take for example the classification ratings of films.
+They must reflect community standards and social norms.&nbsp;&nbsp;The Government alone may not always get these right.&nbsp;&nbsp;To inform these decisions, our Films Consultative Panel (FCP) includes Singaporeans from all walks of life, including professionals and also homemakers and students.</p>

-</p><p style="margin-left:30px;">b.&nbsp;&nbsp;&nbsp;&nbsp;In 2021, Parliament unanimously endorsed the first-ever White Paper on Singapore Women’s Development.
-Over 6,000 Singaporeans – men and women, young and old, provided feedback that guided the formulation of 25 action plans we will implement over the next decade, towards a fairer and more inclusive society.&nbsp;<br>
+<p style="margin-left:30px;">b.&nbsp;&nbsp;&nbsp;&nbsp;In 2021, Parliament unanimously endorsed the first-ever White Paper on Singapore Women’s Development.
+Over 6,000 Singaporeans – men and women, young and old, provided feedback that guided the formulation of 25 action plans we will implement over the next decade, towards a fairer and more inclusive society.&nbsp;</p>

 18.&nbsp;The second evolution is fostering greater buy-in to government policies.
 From “Grudging Compliance” to “Willing Alignment”.&nbsp;不仅依法治人，也要以理服人.<br>